 Our next stop was a small town along the highway.
 Called Raqchi by some, the Temple of Wiracocha by others, it is the site of an ancient Incan Temple.
 The old ruins are surrounded by farm land, and animals grazed in the fields while woman hauled corn or walked animals.
 Corn has been important for centuries to Peru and the ancient Inca site included qolqas, or stone grain silos.
 These were almost as interesting as the main attraction, the huge structure that would have once held a roof and allowed for a place of worship for the pilgrims that came to visit.
 The structure itself is 12 meters high and is built from dressed stone, a process used only for the most important buildings in the Inca Empire.
 The site is also famous for five fountains.
 Water is extremely important to the modern day Quechua people as it was to the Inca and earlier cultures living in this Sacred Valley before them.

 Tourism is almost as important as water to this town.
 I’m sure the many buses bring much needed money to the area.
 We were met by a local tour guide and given a bright, colorful guidebook in both Spanish and English.
 Locals were very willing to pose for pictures for a small donation, a practice that I still struggle with almost a year later.
 At this point in our trip, I was embracing my inner tourist but my desire to document ‘real’ life was definitely in question.
 It didn’t stop me, however, from having conversations with each person I encountered.
-My best conversation in Peru.
 Sometimes, my Spanish was not enough for many locals spoke more Quechua than anything else.
 But I still managed my best conversation of the entire trip.
 It took place over an old farm wall with a young woman and her even younger daughter as they were pausing from their labors, shoes off and enjoying the warm, sunny day.
 She spoke with incredible pride of living in the place of her grandparents.
 She wanted me to know that caring for the land was of utmost importance which was part of the reason that the President gave the land back to the people, to the campesinos, she said.
 Those other people who had owned the land only desecrated the graves of her ancestors for gold.
 And then her eyes looked back to the temple I had just walked through.

 I didn’t have a chance to ask her, but I wondered how she felt about the church in the central plaza.
 There seems to be a battle here between following the ancient ways and accepting the ways of the modern Catholic Church.
 It is subtle but very clear when you listen – some guides on our trip spoke positively of the Church and of Catholic culture and glossed over the Church’s treatment of the native population.
 Others guides glorified the Inca culture to the point that you might believe they want to see a return of the Inca themselves.
 Very few people seemed to have a more realistic view of the two.
 Of course, my Spanish is less than perfect so some of my assumptions are probably unfair as I miss nuance in many conversations.